 A nurse or other trained health professional will give you this medicine.
 It is given as a shot into one of your muscles, usually in the deltoid (upper arm).

-This medicine is given as two doses, one month apart.
+Prehevbrio™ is given in 3 doses.
+The first 2 doses are given at least 1 month apart.
+The third dose is given at least 6 months after the first dose.
+Heplisav-B™ is given in 2 doses, at least 1 month apart.
 To get the best possible protection against infection with the HBV virus, you should complete your vaccine dosing schedule.

 Precautions while using Heplisav-B